Kierandoolan/buy-and-sell-auto-project-four/README.md

 <h2 class="center"><img src="static/images/readme-image/footer.png"></h2>

--   A simple footer that has a background of black and orange writing/.
+-   A simple footer that has a background of black and orange writing.

 -   It has the Creators name and also social media links that opening in a new tab.

 ## Browse Cars
 <h2 class="center"><img src="static/images/readme-image/browse-cars.png"></h2>

-- Consists of all cars on the page and there is also a paginated function if there is too much.
+- Consists of all cars on the page and there is also a paginated function if there is too many cars.

 - User can click into any car to see its features

 ## Car Detail